aldrichch/CV/README.md

 - B.B.A., Marketing | Universitas Brawijaya, Indonesia

 ## Work Experience
+**Data Analyst @ Rabbit Hole (_Apr 2024 - Present)**
+- Creating, designing, and maintaining a new database for social media admin and community analysis.
+- Analyzing comprehensive reports for all projects and visualizing with Matplotlib and Looker Studio.

 **Research Asisstant @ National Taipei University (_Apr 2023 - Feb 2024_)**
 - Designed Python to scrape 1.000.000+ data and imported it into Excel files and binary encoded data from a website that uses symbols.